 The Linguistics Department offers courses in a variety of languages.
 Some of these are offered on a regular basis, usually with the odd-numbered levels every fall and the even-numbered levels every spring.
-Other language courses are offered irregularly in response to interest.
+Courses in other languages are offered irregularly in response to interest.

-- American Sign Language (ASL): six levels of language study, plus courses in Deaf culture and a course in ASL linguistics
+- American Sign Language (ASL): eight levels of language study, plus courses in Deaf culture and a course in ASL linguistics

 - Arabic (ARA): four levels of language study

-- Chinese (CHI): two levels of language study
+- Chinese (CHI): four levels of language study

 - French (FRE): six levels of language study, plus a conversation course and a French linguistics course

-- German (GER): four levels of language study
+- German (GER): four levels of language study, plus a conversation course

-- Italian (ITA): two levels of language study
+- Italian (ITA): four levels of language study

-- Latin (LAT): two levels of language study
+- Latin (LAT): four levels of language study

 - Spanish (SPA): six levels of language study, plus a conversation course and a Spanish linguistics course

 We offer courses in one or two languages each year that are not part of our regular language offerings.
-The 101 level is offered in the Fall and the 102 level is offered in the Spring.
-If there is enough interest, we may also continue the language into the following year, with 201 in the Fall and 202 in the Spring.
 The irregularly offered languages have the prefix LAN.
 For example, four semesters of Somali would be numbered/titled this way: LAN 101: Beginning Somali I, LAN 102: Beginning Somali II, LAN 201: Intermediate Somali I, LAN 202: Intermediate Somali II.
 A course in another language would have the same numbering with a different language name in the title (for example, LAN 101: Beginning Farsi I).

 If you would like to study a language at USM that is not on the list of regular offerings, please let us know by filling out this form.
 If we get enough interest in the same language, we will try to offer it.